 As the dwindling number of Holocaust survivors continue to age, the need for publicly funded social services to ensure their care and safety grows exponentially.
 Holocaust survivors are uniquely in need of intensive services that will allow them to age in place with as much dignity and as little trauma as possible.
 Each year the JCRC successfully secures government funding to support the outstanding work of our social service agencies to care for this vulnerable population.

 The JCRC is leading the efforts to expand mandatory Holocaust education at the state level in Maryland and Virginia.

-As part of the JCRC's online Yom Ha'Shoah Remembrance in 2022, we are hosting a series of Dor L'Dor, generation to generation conversations with our community's Holocaust survivors.
+As part of the JCRC's online Yom Ha'Shoah Remembrance in 2022, we hosted a series of Dor L'Dor, generation to generation conversations with our community's Holocaust survivors.
 On April 26, Ruth Cohen joined us for a conversation about her experiences as a child survivor of the Holocaust.